xtuml/models/raven/instructions/exercise5.md

 3. In the model explorer, rename then new port "LogicMathFunctions".
     _Note: Here also, the convention is to name the project port for a terminator \<domain name>\<terminator name>_
-4. Formalize the interface to the "LogicMathFunctions" interface in the _Logic_ component
-5. Drag the ball to the cup to connect the terminator in the project to the terminator in the domain
+4. Drag the ball to the cup to connect the terminator in the project to the terminator in the domain